adnan-drina/ocp-devex-demos/03-RUN/service-mesh/README.md

 ---
 ## Advanced Service Mesh Development

-Here, we will learn the advanced use cases of service mesh.
+Here, we'll learn some advanced use cases of service mesh.
 Our demo will showcase features such as:
 - [Fault Injection](#fault-injection)
 - [Circuit Breaking](#Enable Circuit Breaker)